martinsj815/Battery-Park/docs/Calculator.md

         }
       }
       function calculateRequiredCE() {
-        // Get the value of the input box and convert it to a number const input3 = parseFloat(document.getElementById('numberInput3').value);
+        const input3 = parseFloat(document.getElementById('numberInput3').value);
         const input4 = parseFloat(document.getElementById('numberInput4').value);

-        // Check if input is a valid number if (!isNaN(input3) && !isNaN(input4)) {
+        if (!isNaN(input3) && !isNaN(input4)) {
           // Perform cycle number calculation
           const ReqceValue = 100*(Math.exp(Math.log(input3/100)/input4));